godderis/Paleoclim-CNRS.github.io/_documentation-model/IPSL_config.md

    - README.txt
    -	FillOceRestart.py is used to add missing variables in the OASIS restarts
    - Nemo.py is used with FillOceRestart.py
-   -	CreateRestartOce4Oasis.bash is used to create atmosphee restart for OASIS
+   -	CreateRestartAtm4Oasis.bash is used to create atmosphere restart for OASIS
-   -	CreateRestartAtm4Oasis.bash is used to create ocean restart for OASIS
+   -	CreateRestartOce4Oasis.bash is used to create ocean restart for OASIS

 In most of the case you will only need to create restart for the atmosphere :
  - Copy the histmth.nc file from the corresponding LMDZOR simulation
  - Extract the last month with nco
- - Run the CreateRestartOce4Oasis.bash script
+ - Run the CreateRestartAtm4Oasis.bash script
  - Move the files you generated in a directory spectific to you simulation

 ```bash